jernst98/SHARPR/README.md

 # SHARPR
-Systematic High-resolution Activation and Repression Profiling with Reporter-tiling (SHARPR) For more information see http://www.biolchem.ucla.edu/labs/ernst/SHARPR/
+Systematic High-resolution Activation and Repression Profiling with Reporter-tiling (SHARPR).

+For more information see
+http://www.biolchem.ucla.edu/labs/ernst/SHARPR/